mohid-tanveer/networktesting/README.md

 ```

 - `README.md`: This file provides an overview of the project and its file structure.
+- `boxandwhiskercreation/`: This directory contains the scripts used to produce box and whisker plots of data collected.
 - `results/`: This directory stores the results of the network testing in CSV format.
 - `scatterplotcreation/`: This directory contains the scripts used to produce scatterplots of data collected.
 - `scripts/`: This directory contains the scripts used for both the network/storage testing as well as data creation.